 Another day on this trip we took at tour of the Vehicle Assembly Building (VAB).
 This is a picture from near the top of the building looking down at the work platforms used when a shuttle launch stack is assembled.
 A little imagination with the cutouts in the platforms can give you a feel for where the shuttle sits.
 The external doors of the building are on the left and the "transfer aisle" where components arrive and the crane attaches prior to lifting into position is on the right.

 Here's a NASA photo of a shuttle stack being assembled, shot from below.
 You can see the work platforms and how they line up with the shuttle.

 No stacks were being processed while we were there, but we did get to see the partially assembled Ares I-X test rocket:

-Most recently, I got a car pass to go watch a shuttle launch on the Kennedy Space Center causeway.
+In 2010, I got a car pass to go watch a shuttle launch on the Kennedy Space Center causeway.
 It allowed me to take a car load in with me, so the whole family and my inlaws went.
 We all wore red because we expected it to be crowded (it was) and it helped us keep our eyes on the kids during the 4 hours of waiting between our arrival and the on time launch.
 We had the best angle for the launch since we could see the whole orbiter sitting on the pad.

 Atlantis and the pad are in the center of the first shot behind us.

 I shot about 400 pictures of the launch on my new Canon 50D, with breaks to watch without the lens as well.
 Here're a couple.
 The first is just after launch:

 The second is much later at the separation of the solid rocket boosters.
 The shuttle is about 25 miles downrange at this point: